pseigo/pseigo/README.md

 _<strong>\*</strong> = most experience_

-> ... we are all shaped by the tools we train ourselves to use _― Dijkstra, E. W._
+> ... we are all shaped by the tools we train ourselves to use _― Dijkstra_

 ## Doodles